In investing, one often hears that they should be “properly diversified.” What does that mean?

 If “the market” is defined as the S&P 500, then by definition the S&P 500 has a beta of 1.0.
 An asset whose price tends to move less than the S&P 500 has a beta < 1.0, while a portfolio with more volatility has a beta > 1.0.

-My own dividend growth portfolio has a beta of about 0.7-0.8, meaning its moves up and down tend to be about 70% to 80% of the market’s moves.
+My own Dividend Growth Portfolio has a beta of about 0.7, meaning it moves up and down at about 70% as much as the market.

 You can compute the beta of your portfolio by taking the average of the betas of the stocks in it.
 If every stock is equal weighted in the portfolio, then the beta of the whole portfolio is the simple average of betas.
 If the stocks have different weights, to get a precise result you would weight the beta of each stock before calculating the average.